texsydo/texsydo---mvp/tsd-web---mvp/README.md

 Run `gradlew test` to run all tests.
 It doesn't log testing information if all tests passed.

+## Deploying

+Run `gradlew jpackage` to create a debian installer.

+It will fail to build if the version name in `build.gradle.kts` has a hyphen, like `0.1.0-dev`, so this build command is meant for releases.

+The packaging configuration is at [jpackage](jpackage).

+The package will be at [build/jpackage](build/jpackage) with the `.deb` and `rpm` installers of the CLI app `tsd-web---prototype`.

 ## Project

 ### Updating Gradle